 The other man gently placed a hand on the back of the girl who was crying.
 He guided her to a place beside the other kid.
-By this time, everyone in line had turned to watch what was going on.
+By this time, every one in line had turned to watch what was going on.
 There was this sense that something big was about to happen.

 The man holding the boy started talking.
 Jibat listened, but didn’t understand what the man was saying.
-Jibat knew that adults often used words he didn’t know, but there were always a lot of words that he did know.
+Jibat knew that adults often used words he didn’t know, but there was always a lot of words that he did know.
 This man, though, didn’t talk right – the sounds were all wrong.
 There wasn’t a single word coming out of his mouth that Jibat recognized.

-Once the speech was over, the man who had guided the girl over there reached down to the piece of metal hanging around her neck and held it up for everyone to see.
+Once the speech was over, the man who had guided the girl over there, reached down to the piece of metal hanging around her neck and held it up for everyone to see.
 The other man grabbed one of the canvas bags from the boy.
 He held it up next to the piece of metal so that the symbol sewn onto the bag was facing the line of kids.
 Even from a distance, Jibat could see that the symbols on the two items were different.

 The man held the canvas bag up next to the boy’s piece of metal.
 The symbols matched.
 The man set that canvas bag on the ground near boy’s right foot.
 There was a kind of precision about how he did it.

 The man then grabbed the other canvas bag from the boy.
 He held it up next to the girl’s piece of metal.
 The symbols were the same.
 It didn’t take a genius to figure out that the bag belonged to the girl.

 Saying something incomprehensible, the man handed the canvas bag to the girl.